 There is also ice climbing in the Northern Corries and the unique Cairngorm Sled Dog Adventure Centre for husky safaris.
 35 mins drive (07767 270526)

 From white water rafting, canyoning and river tubing to a serene sea kayak in search of the Moray Firth dolphins we recommend, of the many adventure specialists, Full on Adventure based out of Aviemore.
 20 mins drive.
 (01479 420123)

 Spey fishing.
 Fishing permits are available for a wonderful private stretch of the Spey (10 mins drive) from Mortimers of Grantown-on-Spey (01479 872684) and equipment hire, practice and instruction can be found at Craggan Outdoors (15 mins) (01479 873283)

-Rothiemurchus Estate is a focus for independent well-run activities.
-In particular, Highland Venture run quad bike treks and 4X4 off road driving.
-There is also pony trekking with beautiful Highland Ponies, archery, and clay pigeon shooting.
-20 mins drive (01479 812345)
+Rothiemurchus Estate is a focus for independent well-run activities: There is pony trekking with beautiful Highland Ponies, archery, and clay pigeon shooting.
+20 mins drive

 Through Ryvoan Pass by mountain track is a stunning 4 hour walk from Glenmore home to the Lazy Duck.
 If you don’t have a car there’s a bus (via Aviemore) from the crossroads to Glenmore and then on foot up the road towards the Green Loch.
 Through ancient pine forest, by aqua green lochans and then the wilds of the pass, dropping down into Abernethy Forest, if you’re feeling particularly energetic, start the walk by climbing Meall a’ Bhuachaille for some wonderful views of the Cairngorms and the Northern Corries.
 35 mins drive to start.